ulidtko/cabal-doctest/README.md

 main = defaultMainWithDoctests "doctests"
 ```

-When you build your project, this `Setup` will generate a `Build_doctests`
+Given your test-suite is called `doctests`, When you build your project, this `Setup` will generate a `Build_doctests`
 module.
+If your test-suite goes by another name, like `foo`.
+This creates a `Build_foo` module.
 To use it in a testsuite, simply do this:

 ```haskell
 module Main where